NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 Config Command
 --------------

-Currently, GeoIPS relies on test datasets to perform testing on the process workflows which we've created.
+Currently, GeoIPS relies on test datasets to perform testing on the processing workflows which we've created.
 These test datasets are installed via a bash script before any testing can be done.
 To make this process easier and more configurable, we've implemented a ``geoips config`` command, which encapsulates configuration settings that